Koenkk/zigbee2mqtt.io/docs/devices/MTR500E-UP.md

 - `b_DoPeriodicCycle` (binary): If set to true the blinking will be “infinite” allowed values: `true` or `false`

 ### DeafBlinkCommand (composite)
-Start a deaf sequene on a device only if the attribute “eDeaf” is set to Enable..
+Start a deaf sequene on a device only if the attribute “eDeaf” is set to Enable.
 Can be set by publishing to `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"deafBlinkProp": {"uc_BlinkAmount": VALUE, "ul_BlinkOnTime": VALUE, "uc_SequenceAmount": VALUE, "tuc_BlinkAmount": VALUE}}`
-- `uc_BlinkAmount` (numeric): If defined will force the number of blink to be done during one sequence (only for this order).if not the device will use its own value.
+- `uc_BlinkAmount` (numeric): If defined will force the number of blink to be done during one sequence (only for this order).if not the device will use its own value
 - `ul_BlinkOnTime` (numeric): If defined will force the blink’s “on time” (only for this order) if not the device will use its own value
 - `uc_SequenceAmount` (numeric): If defined will set the number of sequence to be done.
 Each sequence is spaced by 1 second.
 (Max 6) max value is 6
 - `tuc_BlinkAmount` (list): Array with the number of blink to be done for each sequence.
-Will override “uc_BlinkAmount“.
+Will override “uc_BlinkAmount“

 ### LongOnCommand (enum)
 Ititiate long duration on.